z3y/shaders/Documentation~/ScriptedSurfaceShaders.md

 }
 ```

-## LTCGI

-LTCGI is automatically added if found in the project.
-To re-detect if LTCGI is included reimport shaders `Tools/Lit/Reimport Shaders`

-## Area Lit
+## LTCGI and Area Lit

-Area Lit is automatically added if found in the project.
-To re-detect if ltcgi is included reimport shaders `Tools/Lit/Reimport Shaders`
+LTCGI and Area Lit toggles are automatically added if found in the project.